iansinnott/iansinnott.github.io/source/_posts/2014-08-15-useful-bash-commands-for-web-developers.md

 ---
-title: "Useful Bash Commands For Web Developers"
+title: Useful Bash Commands For Web Developers
 ---

 I recently found myself tutoring a friend in the ways of the command line and thought I'd write a quick post about it.
 Being comfortable with bash (or some other shell) isnt necessarily a prerequisite for web development, but it certainly makes the process smoother and more enjoyable.
 For anyone just starting to learn the command line, here are a few useful tips: